brandonlambrecht/portfolio/README.md

     - npm run dev

-The application is ran on Netlify, a cloud based platform for running static, backend API's, databases and much more.
+The application is ran on Render, a cloud based platform for running static, backend API's, databases and much more.

 ## Contribution